How to Create an App in Lega

 - Required: By checking this box, the user is required to complete the parameter field before sending the prompt to the model.

-- You can also use a saved prompt as your initial prompt.
+- You can also use a saved or shared prompt as your initial prompt by selecting one from Prompt Library at the top of your Prompt Editor popup.
 Learn more about saved prompts here.

 - Parameters are placeholders in prompts that let you customize responses by inserting specific details when the prompt is used.
 For example, a parameter like